A NEW ARTISTIC EXPRESSION

 Theory of Forms

 Plato’s essay brings up a binary, double-edged criticism of the arts.
 On one side of it, which is the more interesting and relevant aspect that speaks to my work and this new artistic expression, is based on his metaphysical analysis on the effect of art.
 His conclusions were based on his Theory of Forms, which is, in essence, what he felt the true nature of reality to be.
 For Plato, the true nature of our reality exists in higher realms as perfect non-physical Forms.
 And these perfect non-physical Forms take the shape of everything we see and experience in our imperfect physical world.
 So, that would mean that our physical reality is only an imitation or a shadow of what exists in those higher realms.
 Plato reasoned that because art was being created in reflection of everything seen in our physical reality, then this art was a representation of a “lesser than true” truth.
-It seems as thought he felt this type of art had no integrity to the Forms which they were meant to be in imitation of.
+It seems as though he felt this type of art had no integrity to the Forms which they were meant to be in imitation of.

-The key to understanding Plato’s portrayal of the arts, lies in actually understanding his narrative — his ideas surrounding the true nature of reality.
+The key to understanding Plato’s portrayal of the arts lies in actually understanding his narrative — his ideas surrounding the true nature of reality.
 This manner of thinking seems to highlight his reasons for “condemning the arts” as they existed in The Republic.
 For Plato, if someone who was unaware of the Forms in other realms would be making art, that would essentially be making an imitation of an imitation.
 But for a philosopher (the only person he felt could have such knowledge of Forms) would not create imitations of imitations.
-Rather, they would create / imitate after the Forms themselves, thus establishing a direct connection with truth.
+Rather, they would create imitations after the Forms themselves, thus establishing a direct connection with truth.

 The only issue here, was that Plato didn’t exactly envision “the philosopher” to be a common member of society, such as “the artist”.
-When translated today, it could have been a simple case of elitism on his part, that made him appear to be condemning the arts as a whole, when in actuality, what he could have been only condemning the lack of perceived truth that art possessed when created in reflection of “an imitation of an imitation of Form” instead of in reflection of Form itself.
+When translated today, it could have been a simple case of elitism on his part, that made him appear to be condemning the arts as a whole, when in actuality, what he could have been condemning was only the lack of perceived truth that art possessed when created in reflection of “an imitation of an imitation of Form” instead of in reflection of Form itself.

 Philosopher Artist